jakub-gawryl/fullstack-app-boilerplate/README.md

 ```

 What this command do:
-- run lint and tests for both frontent and backend
+- run lint and tests for both frontend and backend
 - clean all build dirs
 - build backend and frontend
 - moves `backend/build/` to root `build/`